microsoft/autogen/website/docs/Contribute.md

 docker run -it -p 8081:3000 -v `pwd`/autogen-newcode:newstuff/ autogen_dev_img bash
 ```

 - Note that the `pwd` is shorthand for present working directory.
+Thus, any path after the pwd is relative to that.
 If you want a more verbose method you could remove the "`pwd`/autogen-newcode" and replace it with the full path to your directory

 ```bash
 docker run -it -p 8081:3000 -v `/home/AutoGenDeveloper/autogen-newcode:newstuff/ autogen_dev_img bash